ELhadratiOth/Full-Stack-DevOps-Pipeline/README.md

-# Microservice Project - Testing & Automation Example
+# Microservice Project - Testing & Automation

 A complete full-stack microservice application for learning and testing automated building, testing, and deployment processes.